FICTION

 Leaving Earth

-By Gabrielle Johansen in Issue One, November 2021
+by Gabrielle Johansen in Issue One, November 2021

 She was only two when the now defunct U.S. government launched Skylab.
 Now she was pushing seventy-four, just below the waitlist cutoff to be on one of the last Mother Board Transports leaving Earth.
 A global consortium of corporations had decided no one above the age of seventy-five would be allowed to board.
 That would be it.
 Sayonara, Terra.